-Online registration will be available soon!
+Online registration will open soon!

 The New Jersey Self-Advocacy Project was established in 1983 in to challenge individuals with intellectual and developmental disabilities to become involved in events, legislative policies, and issues that positively affect their lives or lives of others with disabilities.
 Together we form The New Jersey Statewide Self-Advocacy Network (NJSSAN), which is used as means of supporting positive change on both a personal and social level.
 The NJSSAN consists of five Councils based on geographic location within the state.

 The Councils meet on a monthly basis and are open and free to all individuals with disabilities.
 To see the location of each council and the date for our monthly meetings, please take a look at our calendar displayed below.
 The New Jersey Self-Advocacy Project Team collaborates with the Council chairperson to create an agenda based on what the self-advocates wish to discuss.
 These meetings are a chance for advocates to voice their perspective, socialize, and to practice standing up for themselves and their rights.

 Self-Advocates testify in Trenton regarding budget decisions and legislation, and they also celebrate and raise awareness during Disability Awareness Month in March.
 They write letters to people of prominence and elected officials applauding decisions or weighing in on issues.
 Advocates give input on many of the Division of Developmental Disabilities policy issues that affect their lives.
 During Americans with Disabilities Awareness Month (ADA) in July, self - advocates speak with beach-goers on the Point Pleasant boardwalk about the importance and meaning of ADA.
 Finally, they come together as a network for an annual luncheon and conference.